-Like a wolf in sheep’s clothing, some fruits are not as innocent as they appear.
-There are fruits dogs can’t eat because the flesh is dangerous or the pits will make your fur-friend ill.
+Like a wolf in sheep's clothing, some fruits are not as innocent as they appear.
+There are fruits dogs can't eat because the flesh is dangerous, or the pits will make your fur friend ill.

 Just like apples, plums, and peaches, apricot pits are a source of toxic cyanide.
-And to make matters worse, the pit is the right size to lodge in a small dog’s gut which can cause a serious blockage.
+And to make matters worse, the pit is the right size to lodge in a small dog's gut which can cause a serious blockage.
 And if your pooch eats too many apricots, they can cause diarrhea and stomach upset.

 Not only do the pits contain cyanide, causing breathing difficulties and death, but they will also block the bowel.
 Untreated, this damages the gut wall and can be fatal.